KadirvelA/ocp-1/trivia-app/README.md

-# Trivia App
+# Simple Quiz App

-This is a simple Trivia application with frontend and backend, using Docker and Kubernetes.
+This is a simple quiz application with a backend and frontend.
+It uses Docker, Kubernetes, and GitHub Actions for CI/CD.